mborkland/kafka-binder-tests/README.md

 ```

 ## Issues
-The `topicHasWrongObjectTypeRiskTest` test issues a false negative because it is unable to programmatically detect that an expected exception is thrown.
+* The `topicHasWrongObjectTypeRiskTest` test issues a false negative because it is unable to programmatically detect that an expected exception is thrown.
 I tried overriding different `MessageConverter` beans to set a flag in the `TestContext`, but I couldn't get it to work without breaking the other tests.
+* I could not get the configuration right for the dead letter queue.
+All of the examples online still use the deprecated imperative method instead of the functional method that is now preferred.

 Please feel free to submit a PR with any fixes or enhancements.